prisma/specs/cli/README.md

 # Environment variables declared in this file are automatically made available to Prisma.
 # See the documentation for more detail: https://pris.ly/d/prisma-schema#using-environment-variables

-# Prisma supports the native connection string format for Postgres, MySQL and SQLite.
+# Prisma supports the native connection string format for PostgreSQL, MySQL and SQLite.
 # See the documentation for all the connection string options: https://pris.ly/d/connection-strings

 DATABASE_URL="postgresql://johndoe:johndoe@localhost:5432/mydb?schema=public"